-Isomalt is a sugar substitute that is created from real sugar that has been made from beets.
+Isomalt is a sugar substitute created from real sugar that has been made from beets.
 It is an ingredient that is not familiar to most people unless they are cake decorators or in food manufacturing.
 While not as sweet as sugar, it can be blended with other sugar substitute sweeteners like sucralose to increase the sweetness.
 Isomalt is used in sugar-free candy creation and sugar sculpture.
 Isomalt needs to be heated to be molded, shaped, or used for decoration.

-Isomalt can be used to create design elements for cake decorating because it can be sculpted or molded into pretty much any shape.
-It is important to use molds that can withstand very high heat and avoid plastic molds that can distort or even melt.
+Isomalt also can be sculpted or molded into pretty much any shape.
+It is important to use molds that can withstand very high heat and avoid plastic molds that can distort or even melt under heat.
 You also must take special care to work carefully and safely with this medium to avoid burns.
 Isomalt is sticky and hard to remove when it's hot.
 It's not something you want stuck to your skin and can cause serious burns.

 Where to Buy Isomalt

-Isomalt can be purchased from online sources such as Golda's Kitchen or Wilton, but it can also be found in local kitchen or baking stores.
+Isomalt can be purchased online, but it can also be found in a local kitchen or baking supply stores.
 It comes in several forms such as isomalt granules (which need to be mixed with distilled water) or isomalt sticks which are ready to use and can be found in clear form or an assortment of colors.

-After your tools are clean and the created design elements are cooled you should store the gems and other pieces in silicone packets.
+After your tools are clean and the created design elements are cooled you should store them in silicone packets.
 Humidity and time can turn your pieces cloudy and sticky if they aren't stored correctly.
 This will ruin the clear sparkly effect you probably wish to achieve.
 Avoid using these types of sugar decorations for cakes that are intended for occasions where there's likely to be humid, hot summer weather.